 Magnolia Health's primary goal is to improve members' health status through a variety of meaningful quality improvement activities implemented across all care settings and aimed at improving the quality of care and services delivered.
-The Quality Program focuses on the health priorities defined in the Mississippi Division of Medicaid's Comprehensive Quality Strategy and in Magnolia Health's mission.
-Performance measures are aligned to specific priorities and goals used to drive quality improvement and operational excellence.
+The Quality Program focuses on the health priorities defined in the Mississippi Division of Medicaid's Comprehensive Quality Strategy, the National CLAS Standards, Magnolia Health's mission, and other evidence-based sources.
+Performance measures are aligned to specific priorities and SMART goals used to drive quality improvement and operational excellence.